tweakers-parknow-2020/passionforparking/README.md

 - Create an Android and iOS app which the main feature is start and stop a parking transaction.
 - Create an API which can be integrated in Parking companies which can enforce the validation of the parking ticket.

-Due to the lack of technical background of the stakeholders, they decide to get the advise from an independent software development consultant, with the mission of picture them which is the quickest way to put in the market this first version of the system.
+How to build this product with lack of technical knowledge and small amount of financial resources?
+So, they decide to get the advise from an independent software development consultant, with the mission of picture them which is the quickest way to go to production with this first version of the system.

-## P4P First Iteration
+## P4P Technical roadmap

 After several meetings, the software development consultant present the following technical proposal:

 - **App Front-end**: Build the apps with [React Native](https://facebook.github.io/react-native/).
 React Native is a framework for building native apps using React.
-In the current stage, the startup is not in the position to hire one Android developer and one iOS developer that can maintain native development of the app.
+In the current stage, the startup is not in the position to hire one Android developer and one iOS developer who can maintain two different code bases.
 In the area of hybrid development, React Native is the best technical choice.
 Those are the main reasons:

     - Performance is pretty close to native.
     - Since the app does not need heavy processing of images or data, hybrid development is good option.